 For those that have a relatively large budget to spend on a race helmet, there are many features to look out for.
 Ventilation is fairly important as without it, you do heat up with the helmet on after hours of racing.
 Therefore, look out for multiple air intake and extractions vents that keep you cool.

 Professionals may also want the best aerodynamics possible with design features such as a chin bar or spoiler.
 These features are design to reduce helmet lift at high speed, which can be fairly frustrating.
 However, you can add spoilers or chin bars at a later stage if you require them.

 As mentioned above, you may want to add custom parts to your helmet for performance.
 However, many racers may opt for further customization that comes in the form of a vinyl wrap, intercoms and other decals that include their name and nationality.

 You may also want to invest into a number of visors to suit different driving conditions.
 For example, racing in sunny conditions will require a smoked or mirrored visor to reduce brightness and glare in your eyes.

-An auto race helmet is not an item that is replaced regularly, it is usually kept for 10 or more years unless used daily.
-For this reason alone, if you are an avid racer, it is worth spending a little extra for a helmet that offers superior safety and a style that meets your requirements.
-Having a large budget does help but there are many cheap alternatives for those looking for a helmet that they may only wear a few times a year.
+If you are an avid racer, it is worth spending a little extra for a helmet that offers superior safety and a style that meets your requirements.
+A large budget does help but there are many cheap alternatives for those looking for a helmet that they may only wear a few times a year.